chirpradio/chirpradio-archiver/README.md

 You can check `/home/archiver/log/archiver.log` to see its output or check `/var/log/syslog` if there appears to be a more fatal error.

-If the archiver encounters an error, you may be able to get back up and running by restarting it.
+If the archiver encounters an error, try restarting it.
 As an admin user, type this:

     sudo service chirpradio-archiver restart